harbour/core/contrib/hbaws/Readme.md

 PAR1: Reference string to store the error message (if any).
 PAR2: Bucket where the list will be performed.
-PAR3: Filter prefix.
+PAR3: Filter prefix (optional, allow NIL or empty string).
 RET: A vector of vectors with all objects. { {Obj1}, {Obj2}, ..., {ObjN} }.

-* If error, will return an empty vector and C_ERR will contain the error message.
+* If error, will return an empty vector {} and C_ERR will contain the error message.

 * Every inner {Obj} vector has this info:
   - S3Key: Obj[OBJ_S3KEY]